• Skip to primary navigation

 Notes

 [Originally published November 2012.
-Updated September 2018 with a video, some new photos, added nutritional information, a few tweaks to the written post and double the onion in the recipe.]
+Updated with a new video, new photos, added nutritional information and more pertinent information added to the written post.]

-Filed Under: All Recipes, Asia, Casserole, Chicken, Entertaining, Iran, main course, Most Popular Recipes Tagged With: gluten-free
+Filed Under: All Recipes, Asia, Casserole, Chicken, Dinner, Entertaining, Most Popular Recipes Tagged With: gluten-free

 Reader Interactions